PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 Aug 21 18:37:24 localhost.localdomain pelion-edge.kubelet[10990]: E0821 18:37:24.426195   10990 cni.go:309] Error adding default_test-pod-016c6de7e4f7000000000001001003c1/2017642be9f6094dec4997f658cc4187ade60eb193fa1b8ef1f064b988502412 to network loopback/cni-loopback: failed to Statfs "/proc/14361/ns/net": permission denied
 ```

-After some investigation we found that this error is generated in the [github.com/containernetworking/plugins/package/ns](https://github.com/containernetworking/plugins/blob/485be65581341430f9106a194a98f0f2412245fb/pkg/ns/ns_linux.go#L122) package, a dependency of the loopback CNI binary where it makes a Statfs system call to /proc/14361/ns/net where 14361 is the PID of the pause container process for the new Pod.
-Ultimately the Pod creation fails and kubelet will tear everything down.
-The Pod remains in the ContainerCreating state in the API server as kubelet spins trying and failing again and again.
-This error occurs whether the pelion-edge snap is running with devmode, or strict isolation.
+After investigating, we found this error is generated in the [github.com/containernetworking/plugins/package/ns](https://github.com/containernetworking/plugins/blob/485be65581341430f9106a194a98f0f2412245fb/pkg/ns/ns_linux.go#L122) package, a dependency of the loopback CNI binary where it makes a Statfs system call to /proc/14361/ns/net, where 14361 is the PID of the pause container process for the new Pod.
+Ultimately, the Pod creation fails, and kubelet tears everything down.
+The Pod remains in the ContainerCreating state in the API server as kubelet tries and fails repeatedly.
+This error occurs whether the pelion-edge snap is running with devmode or strict isolation.

 We weren't sure what was causing these permission errors.
-We used the snappy-debug tool to see if AppArmor is denying any system calls and to get some more information about why they are rejected.
+We used the snappy-debug tool to see if AppArmor is denying any system calls and to get some more information about why they are rejected:

 ```bash
 barheadedgoose@localhost:~$ sudo snappy-debug.security scanlog | grep DENIED